saucelabs/sauce-docs/docs/visual/e2e-testing/troubleshooting.md

 Additional information on WebDriver timeouts can be found [here](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Errors/ScriptTimeout).

-### cropTo can not crop the target element
+## cropTo can not crop the target element

-#### element is not scrollable

-In this case, you could try to use the scrollAndStitchScreenshot approach.
+If you can't crop the target element with `cropTo` and the element isn't scrollable, you can use the `scrollAndStitchScreenshot` parameter.
 For example:

 ```
 await browser.execute('/*@visual.snapshot*/', 'Home', { scrollAndStitchScreenshot: true });
 ```

-#### element is scrollable
+### limitation

-Unfortunately, we are not supporting this feature for now.
+If the element is scrollable, we are unfortunately not supporting this feature for now.